-It would also be valuable to explore a broader range of stimuli using expressive engagement designs, including varying mediums (e.g., video, audio, text), genres (e.g., comedies, dramas, documentaries), emotional tones (e.g., happy, sad, suspenseful), and narrative complexity, as continuous online ratings may prove to be more or less obtrusive depending upon these factors.
-Collecting continuous online ratings in different contexts would also help to identify whether the observed neural patterns are specific to certain types of stimuli or generalizable across different media.
+It would also be valuable to explore a broader range of stimuli using expressive viewing designs, including varying mediums (e.g., video, audio, text), genres (e.g., comedies, dramas, documentaries), emotional tones (e.g., happy, sad, suspenseful), and narrative complexity, as continuous online ratings may prove to be more or less obtrusive depending upon these factors.
+Collecting continuous ratings in different contexts would also help to identify whether the observed neural patterns are specific to certain types of stimuli or generalizable across different media.
 Tasks requiring continuous ratings of non-social aspects, such as visual or auditory features, could help distinguish the neural activity associated with social evaluation from that related to general cognitive and sensory processing.